video-db/chess-lens/README.md

 - `src/`: application source for Electron main, preload, renderer, shared types, and widget code
 - `test/`: unit tests, mirroring the source tree without the `src/` prefix
-- `test-data/`: smoke-test fixtures and sample frames
 - `tools/`: validation, diagnostics, maintenance, and asset-generation scripts
 - `scripts/`: install and local launch helper scripts
 - `assets/`: runtime model files packaged with the app
 - `resources/`: app icons and packaged resources
-- `docs/`: development notes that do not need to live at the root

-Generated folders such as `dist/`, `release/`, `drizzle/`, Storybook output, logs, and benchmark result files are ignored and can be regenerated.
+Generated folders such as `dist/`, `release/`, `drizzle/`, Storybook output, logs, benchmark result files, and local fixture data such as `test-data/` are ignored and can be regenerated.

 ---